2022|23 Season COVID-19 Health and Safety

-Los Angeles Children’s Chorus is grateful to be returning to offering all activities, including rehearsals, musicianship classes, workshops, and concerts, in person this fall.
+Los Angeles Children’s Chorus is grateful to be continuing to offer all activities, including rehearsals, musicianship classes, workshops, and concerts, in person this fall.
 While doing so, the health and well-being of our choristers, staff, and entire community will remain our top priority.

-LACC strongly encourages eligible choristers who have not yet received a booster shot to do so (learn more about booster eligibility).
-Some activities this season − including collaborative performances with presenters and LACC tours – will require participants to be fully up-to-date, as defined by the CDC, in order to participate.
+In addition to the initial vaccination, LACC strongly encourages eligible choristers who have not yet received a booster shot to do so (learn more about booster eligibility).
+Some activities this season—including collaborative performances with presenters and LACC tours—will require participants to be fully up-to-date, as defined by the CDC, in order to participate.

 SAFETY MEASURES